andrewbruening/Marketing-Campaign-Correlation-Matrix/README.md

 ![](Dashboard_Screenshots/dashboard.jpg)

-This readme includes various screenshots, but you can view the interactive dashboard [here] The dataset was taken from Kaggle, thanks to user [JackDaoud]
+This readme includes various screenshots, but you can view the interactive dashboard [here].

+The dataset was taken from Kaggle, thanks to user [JackDaoud].

 ## Approach
 **The is a CSV file of 2240 observations (customers) with 28 variables related to marketing data.**